CoolProp/CoolProp/dev/buildbot/docs.md

 # Connect to the buildbot master
 buildslave start ~/slave
 ```
-Alternatively you can add it in the /etc/rc.local file
+Alternatively you can add the code to start the slave in the ``/etc/rc.local`` file